svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Data Signing and Screeners on the Blockchain

 The solution Svandis serves is light weight and low cost, for which reason we don't intend on adding all information directly onto the blockchain.
 We have explored various solutions including IPFS, however at this time we will be using the Cassandra NoSQL database solution.
 The conceptual information on this database however, will be represented by specific structured data snippets from which we can extract a "data hash" and post the current state to the blockchain.
+This data hash is one Keccak256 hash of the final structured data reflected in the database.
+The format for the structured data will be open source on github with all fields and field format types included.

 Each time users contribute to ICO or Token screeners, they will be coming to agreement with other users in the Svandis consensus mechanism.
 Each time a user fills out a set of new or updated fields to add to the information set for a screener- they will generate a "signature" of that decision in their browser.
 This means that only by unlocking your in browser Ethereum authentication, you can submit "signed" data to be considered in consensus and eventually published to the blockchain dependent on off chain results.
 This means that Svandis can confirm afterwards the exact on chain identity of the users who submitted to consensus were, and expert users will be able to attest that Svandis had no influence on their signed information.
 This signature will be published alongside with the screener's data fields that were modified.